bcgov/entity/docs/sre/SRE_Standup_MeetingNotes.md

 - Jinghua will bring QA issue in PO Syc (Thor suggested to use Home Team BA to do QA for SRE)
 - Omid will check which tickets we can close under NameX11.5 release
+- Jinghua will discuss RFR tickets for next SRE Release

 **Decisions: -**